 Music is indeed the food of love, and what food festival celebrating the love of food would be complete without it?

-Amorevore will feature Ibiza’s extraordinary DJs, acoustic live music curated by Sofar Sounds Ibiza on our main stage and a special musical treat for those dining at the Feasts.
+Amorevore will feature Ibiza’s extraordinary DJs, and acoustic live music curated by Sofar Sounds Ibiza on our main stage.

 Ibiza’s art scene is booming with a host of art galleries, street art, pop-up exhibitions, artist studios and art festivals.
 Food and art go hand in hand – food is in itself art, and this will be celebrated at Amorevore.

-Edible Art Gardens and Mandalas will beautify our main festival site, as well as captivating imagery in the We Feed the World Exhibition.
+Bespoke land art pieces will beautify our main festival site, as well as captivating imagery that tells the story of small-scale farmers around the world in the We Feed the World Exhibition.